Revalidating or Renewing your Licence

 Hour with an instructor & licence sign-off

-At MotorGlide, we offer an all-in-one package that includes your bi-annual flight with an instructor and for us to sign your ratings page on your licence for another two years.
+At MotorGlide, we are a one-stop shop for your bi-annual flight with an instructor and signing your ratings page on your licence for another two years.

 NPPL - SSEA & SLMG

 All Class Ratings on NPPLs have a 24 month validity period.

 In order to revalidate by experience you should complete on the class of aeroplanes held:

 (a) within the period of validity (24 months) of the rating, have flown as pilot:

 - at least 12 hours flight time including 8 hours PIC.

 - at least 12 take-offs and landings.

 - at least 1 hour of flight training with an instructor.
 If this flight time has not been completed, the rating will be endorsed ‘Single seat only’.